NVISIA/docker101/3-build-simple-images/README.md

 #### make changes, rebuild with a new version tag and run the container

-- What challenges do have>
+- What challenges do have?
 - What should we automate to improve the developer experience?